-- On-going research seminar.
+- M.S.-specific courses.
+Students in the Ph.D. program may not enroll in CSE 522, CSE 523/524 or CSE 599.
+These courses are specific to the M.S. program. - On-going research seminar.
 The student must register and complete two semesters of CSE 600 in their first year in the Ph.D. program.
 However, credits earned in this course cannot be used towards the 20 credits required for the Ph.D. program. - Internship, CSE 696.
 At most two credits of Internship in Research can be counted towards the 20 credits required for the Ph.D. program. - Dissertation Research, CSE 699.
 The Dissertation Research course can be taken only by Ph.D. students who have been advanced to candidacy (have G5 status).
 Prior to the advancement, students conduct research and participate in projects by taking CSE 593: Independent study.
 G4 students can register for up to 9 credits of CSE 593 in any semester.
 G3 students can register for only up to 3 credits of CSE 593. - Teaching requirement.
 University policy requires that all doctoral students participate in an appropriately structured teaching practicum.
 This can be CSE 698 in conjunction with a teaching assistantship (TA) in the first year.